Guy Wyser-Pratte

-Guy P. Wyser-Pratte (born June 21, 1940 in Vichy, France) is an American financial investor and corporate raider.
-He joined the Marine Corps at age 18 before eventually moving into finance.
+Guy Patrick Wyser-Pratte (born June 21, 1940 in Vichy, France) is a Franco-American financial investor, risk arbitrageur and shareholder activist.
+He joined the Marine Corps before eventually moving into finance.
 He is the head of New York-based Wyser-Pratte & Co., an investment fund with some $500 million in assets under management founded in 1991, focused on "undervalued European equities."
+He previously headed the Arbitrage Department at Bache & Company and its successor Prudential-Bache Securities from 1971 to 1991.